jdasfd/srna/sRNA_mapping_bowtie2.md

 ###  Aligning different reads to bacterial genomes

-We chose 365 bacterial genomes from 191 species as our target bacteria.
-From the previous step, we split reads to 3 types: matched without any mistake, 1 mismatch allowed and unaligned reads (without any match on plant genome).
+We selected bacterial genomes of 191 species from NCBI RefSeq database.
+From the previous step, we split reads to 3 types: matched seed regions without any mistake, 1 mismatch seed region allowed and unaligned reads.

 ####  Indexing